Malcomian/Morphmaster/readme.md

 ### Zip

 The zip script is for archiving the current project.
-Everything within the root project folder will be put into a single zip file.
-The name of the file will be the project name followed by a timestamp and an optional note.
+Everything except the `node_modules`, `dist`, `build` and `.git` folders within the root project folder will be put into a single zip file.
+The name of the file will be the project name followed by a timestamp and an optional note, which the script will prompt the user for.
 The zip file is saved next to the root project folder.
 Requires 7zip.

 ```bash
 npm run zip